 - Attachement of the virus to host receptors mediates endocytosis of the virus into the host cell.

-- The capsid undergoes a conformational change and releases VP4 that opens a pore in the host endosomal membrane.
+- The capsid undergoes a conformational change and possibly opens a pore in the host endosomal membrane.
 The viral genomic RNA penetrates into the host cell cytoplasm.

 - VPg is removed from the viral RNA, which is then translated into a processed polyprotein.